Which Apple Watch should you buy?

 Apple is the leading name in the smartwatches market.
 An Apple Watch puts your phone’s screen on your wrist, so you can receive texts, calls, emails and calendar alerts with your phone firmly in your pocket.
 Or even, as with the Apple Watch Series 5, 4 and 3 LTE, while your iPhone is safely at home.
 While all models look very similar, we’ve found that they aren’t all created quite the same.

 Processor, price and features – these are just some of the differences between Apple Watch devices.
-In the table below, we take a look at the latest smartwatches from Apple, from the Series 1 through to the Series 3.
-We’ve found models that track steps without error, but we’ve also found one Apple Watch version that overstated calorie-burn by more than 30%.
-If you just want to read the full reviews, head over to our Apple Watch reviews.
+We take a look at the latest smartwatches from Apple, from the Series 1 through to the Series 5.
+We’ve found models that track steps without error, but we’ve also found one Apple Watch version that overstated calorie-burn by almost 50%.
+Our guide to the most accurate fitness trackers and smartwatches reveals how each model scores on steps, distance and heart-rate.

-Only logged-in Which? members can view the full Apple Watch results in the table below.
-If you’re not yet a member, you can get instant access by taking a £1 trial to Which?.
+Logged-in Which? members can view the full Apple Watch results in the table below.
+If you’re not yet a member, join Which? to get instant access.

 Not found the product for you?
 Browse all of our smartwatch reviews.

 How much will an Apple Watch cost?

 The price you pay will depend on which Apple Watch options you choose, including the size of the screen, and the material of the band and casing.
 Apple has also partnered with other brands, such as Nike, and designers to offer additional options.